janmonschke/aweekinthewoods/content/scotland/arran-coastal-way/index.md

 tags: post
 ---

-I had been eyeing another hike in Scotland for a long time and when I came across the [Isle of Arran Coastal Way], I was immediately hooked.
+I had been eyeing another hike in Scotland for a long time and when I came across the [Arran Coastal Way], I was immediately hooked.
 Arran is described as Scotland in miniature because it has everything that Scotland has to offer but condensed into a small-ish island (mountains, green pastures, shores, deer, puffins, seals, midges...).
 The seven stages of this long-distance hike circle the entire island along its shores.

 <!-- more -->